spraakbanken/metadata-api/README.md

 Please note that the mapping given in `resource_text_mapping.py` has precedence over existing files following the naming convention
 (i.e. if there is an entry `my-resource` in `resource_text_mapping.py` then the description `my-resource_eng.html` will not be considered).

+## Blacklisted resources

+Some resources need to have META-SHARE files for technical reasons (e.g. because they are neede in the wsauth system), but we may not want to show them publicly in the API.
+For this purpose one can add resource IDs to the lists in `parse/blacklist.py`.